HBS Consulting

 Application Outsourcing

-Businesses today have witnessed a dramatic increase in the outsourcing of business processes.
-Many are choosing to outsource significant components of their value chain to achieve cost advantage, improve their ability to manage variable demand and to allow increased focus on their core competencies.
+Businesses today have witnessed a dramatic increase in business process outsourcing and technology process outsourcing.
+Many are choosing to outsource significant components of their value chain to achieve cost advantage, reduce risk, improve their ability to manage variable demand and to allow increased focus on their core competencies.
 From a strategic relationship perspective, we categorize outsourcing relationships into the following three basic models:

 • Strategic Alliance – An integrated third-party partnership that leverages bundles of services to achieve process improvement and improved demand management